uos3/obc-firmware/README.md

 - Python 3 - used for build script
 - cmocka - framework used to test the software
 - OpenOCD - debugging host which allows GDB to be used to debug the software
 - TinyDB and rich - python libraries used in the constant databse and lookup tool
+- tomlc99 - TOML parsing library used for configuration management

 On ubuntu the following command should install most of these: